sap-tutorials/Tutorials/tutorials/btp-app-kyma-prepare-dev-environment/btp-app-kyma-prepare-dev-environment.md

 >     ```
 >     In case you experience problems running the commands, check Step 2: `Command Line Interpreters` from [Set Up Local Development Using VS Code](btp-app-set-up-local-development) for more details on recommended CLIs.

+=== "Windows"

     There are two additional steps for Windows users only:

     3. Go to `C:\ProgramData\chocolatey\bin`.